RT-Thread/rt-thread/documentation/6.components/device-driver/clock_time/clock_time_core.md

 {
     struct rt_device parent;
     const struct rt_clock_time_ops *ops;
-    rt_uint64_t res_scale;
     rt_uint8_t caps; /* RT_CLOCK_TIME_CAP_SOURCE / RT_CLOCK_TIME_CAP_EVENT */
 };
 ```

-- res_scale provides extra precision in the conversion pipeline.
-If set to 0,
-  RT_CLOCK_TIME_RESMUL is used by default.
 - caps advertises whether the device can be used as a clock source, a clock
   event, or both.